 In evaluating this view, it must be noted that the opponents of the Qur'an at the time of its revelation did not perceive the challenging verses in this way.
 If they did, they would have gathered poets, literati, and rhetoricians to form a council to contest the Prophet (S), just as Pharaoh did by calling sorcerers to confront the miracle of Moses (A).
-The disbelievers did not arrange a gathering for poets and literati to confront the Prophet (S) because they fundamentally did not attribute their defeat against the Qur'an to its literary and rhetorical aspects.
+The disbelievers did not arrange a gathering for poets and literati to confront the Prophet (S) as they fundamentally did not attribute their defeat against the Qur'an to its literary and rhetorical aspects.
 They recognized their submission to the Qur'an's effectiveness and inspiring nature, and since no speech among the Arabs had such qualities, forming a council to contest it was futile.
-Thus, to divert public attention, they labeled the Qur'an as magic.
+Therefore, to divert public attention, they labeled the Qur'an as magic.
 This accusation itself demonstrates that their incapacity and powerlessness in the face of the Qur'an stemmed from its transformative and revolutionary nature, rather than its eloquence and rhetoric.

-Furthermore, the perspectives of thinkers such as al-Nazzam al-Mu'tazili, Ibn Hazm al-Andalusi, Seyyed Murtadha, and Shaykh al-Mufid, who, despite being fully familiar with the Arabic language, adhered to the theory of preservation (sarfeh) regarding the miracle of the Qur'an (see: Ma'rifat, 1994, pp. 137-190), further supports the notion that the divine speech was not rhetorically overpowering to its deniers.
-Thus, these thinkers gravitated towards the theory of preservation in explaining the miracle of the Qur'an (Jawaheri, 2019, vol. 2, p.
-16).
+Furthermore, the perspectives of thinkers such as al-Nazzam al-Mu'tazili, Ibn Hazm al-Andalusi, Seyyed Murtadha, and Shaykh al-Mufid, who, despite being fully familiar with the Arabic language, adhered to the theory of preservation (sarfeh) regarding the miracle of the Qur'an (Ma'rifat, 1994), further supports the notion that the divine speech was not rhetorically overpowering to its deniers.
+Thus, these thinkers gravitated towards the theory of preservation in explaining the miracle of the Qur'an (Jawaheri, 2019, vol. 2).

+3-1.
 The Accompaniment of Epistemic and Motivational Functions

-The Quran intertwines the epistemic and motivational roles of language, reason, and emotion to impact various dimensions of human existence.
-Compared to statements found in philosophical, scientific, historical, etc. texts, the statements of the Quran carry greater functionality.
-In the Quran, the language of science and the language of love coexist.
-Thus, the Quran is not merely a source of knowledge that connects only with the mind; it penetrates the hearts of individuals.
-This is why, during the recitation of verses about punishment, fear engulfs the believer, and when reciting verses about rewards, his enthusiasm, trust, and hope increase (Sajadi, 2013, pp. 231-232).
+The Quran intertwines the epistemic and motivational roles of language, reason, and emotion to influence various dimensions of human existence.
+Compared to statements found in philosophical, scientific, and historical texts, the statements of the Quran carry greater functionality.
+In the Quran, the languages of science and love coexist.
+Thus, the Quran is not merely a source of knowledge that connects solely with the mind; it penetrates the hearts of individuals.
+This is why, during the recitation of verses about punishment, fear engulfs the believer, and when reciting verses about rewards, their enthusiasm, trust, and hope enhance (Sajedi, 2013).

 The essential point is that the emotional impacts of the Quran do not negate its epistemic nature and its realism; there is no contradiction between providing knowledge and having an emotional impact.
-In our era, the function of Quranic statements in ensuring the mental health of individuals and society, reducing crime, and implementing economic justice has been repeatedly observed and proven, while the realism of the statements has been preserved (Rezaei Isfahani, 2014, vol. 4, p.
-293).
+In our era, the function of Quranic statements in ensuring the mental health of individuals and society, reducing crime, and implementing economic justice has been repeatedly observed and proven while the realism of the statements has been preserved (Rezaei Isfahani, 2014, vol. 4).

 In contrast to the aforementioned view, which sees the language of the Quran as embodying both epistemic and motivational functions, there are perspectives that consider religious language as non-epistemic and solely motivational.
-For example, expressivism regards religious language as merely an expression of emotions, lacking any objective reality or intrinsic essence.
-Instrumentalism also has nothing to do with the reality of religious statements; instead, it views them instrumentally, seeing religion as a useful tool for directing human emotions and life (Sajedi, 2004, p.
-162).
+For example, expressivists regard religious language as merely an expression of emotions, lacking any objective reality or intrinsic essence.
+Instrumentalism also has nothing to do with the reality of religious statements; instead, it views them instrumentally, seeing religion as a useful tool for directing human emotions and life (Sajedi, 2004).